microsoft/vcpkg-docs/vcpkg/users/assetcaching.md

 Asset caching can help with these common development scenarios:

-* Ensuring that download assets are available for continous integration runs.
+* Ensuring that download assets are available for continuous integration runs.
 * Mirroring download assets in a trusted location for air-gapped environments.

-This article describes the method to configure asset caching and the available storage backend options.
+This article describes configuring asset caching and the available storage backend options.

 ## Configuration

 Asset caching is configured via:
-* the `X_VCPKG_ASSET_SOURCES` environment variable, or
+* The `X_VCPKG_ASSET_SOURCES` environment variable, or
-* the `--x-asset-sources` command-line option.
+* The `--x-asset-sources` command-line option.

 In both cases, the expected value is a semicolon-delimited list of sources.
 Each source has a specific syntax depending on its storage backend.